How India is building a sustainable city

 Nirmal Kishnani, associate professor at the National University of Singapore's School of Design and Environment, who is writing a book about sustainability in Asia, praised the city's emphasis on nature and its focus on water consumption and energy production.

-Suraj Nandakumar, director of Mumbai-based urban development organization ReCity, said it would be hard to measure the sustainability Amaravati until it is finished.
+Suraj Nandakumar, director of Mumbai-based urban development organization ReCity, said it would be hard to measure the sustainability of Amaravati until it is finished.

-He also noted that social sustainability should also come into play.
+He noted that social sustainability should also come into play.

 Land acquisitions from farmers could create "social evils," he says.
 Farmers who are paid a large sum of money may not know how to manage it, for example.